 I will show love to those I called ‘Not loved.’

 Heavenly Father, this passage in Hosea tells our story.
-We’re the ones who had no claim on your love or place in your family, until you gave us both in generous amounts in the gospel.
+We are the ones who had no claim on your love or place in your family, until you generously gave us both.
 No one ever has, or ever will, love us to the degree and with the delight, that you do.
+Well before Valentine’s Day, we need to deeply believe this.

 Forgive us when we think of our sins as monochromatic in a world of Technicolor sinners.
-Forgive us when we view our need for grace as vanilla and bland, compared to the spiciness and dicey-ness of other people’s failings.
-Free us when we believe we are less needful of your daily mercies than those around us.
+Forgive us when we view our need for grace as vanilla, compared to the spicy and dicey-ness of other people’s failings.
+Make it clear on this February Wednesday, that we both need and have your grace.

-Father, thank you for buying us back—for redeeming our lives from sin and death, from un-righteousness and self-righteousness, from hopelessness and arrogance.
+Father, thank you for buying us back—for redeeming our lives from sin and death, from un-righteousness and self-righteousness, from hopelessness and fearfulness.
 The cost wasn’t “silver, barley, and wine”; but the life, death, and resurrection of Jesus.
-What a gospel we have and trust.
+What a Gospel we have and trust.
 What a God and Father you are to us.